felix-andreas/apace/docs/guide.rst

 * MAD and elegant have relatively human readable lattice files but are difficult to parse and also not commonly used in other areas.

-* The Accelerator Markup Language (AML) is based on XML, which is partical to describe the hierarchical data structure of cells and elements within an accelerator and can be parsed by different languages.
+* The Accelerator Markup Language (AML) is based on XML, which is practical to describe the hierarchical data structure elements within an accelerator lattice, and can be parsed by different languages.
 XML's main drawback is that it is fairly verbose, hence less human readable and has become less common recently.

 apace tries to get the best out of both worlds and uses a JSON based lattice file.
 JSON is able to describe complex data structures, has a simple syntax and is available in all common programming language.